Parent & Carers Network

 The University runs a Holiday Scheme for ages 5-14 during the February, Easter, and Summer holidays.
 Sessions run 8am-6pm at the Warwick campus, with a huge range of activities offered to children taking part.

 Multiple discounts are available, including an "Early University Discount", "Sibling Discount", and "Five Session Discount".
+If you're booking before 4th March for the Easter Holiday Scheme, you'll be eligible for the Early University Discount.
 The Holiday Scheme accepts childcare vouchers.